eda-ricercatore/gulyas-scripts/notes/deadlines.md

 	- May 18-20, 2020.
 	- San Francisco, CA.
 	- "A rolling deadline occurs on the 1st of each month, at 3:00 PM (UTC-7, i.e., PDT).
 This deadline is strict and no extensions will be granted."
-	- "All papers accepted by February 1st, 2019, or that are submitted as a revision by February 1st, 2019 and the revision is then accepted, will be included in the proceedings of the symposium in May, 2019 and invited to present their work.
-Other papers will be included in the 2020 proceedings."
+	- "All papers accepted by February 1st, 2020, or that are submitted as a revision by February 1st, 2020 and the revision is then accepted, will be included in the proceedings of the symposium in May, 2020 and invited to present their work.
+Other papers will be included in the 2021 proceedings."
-	- Submission deadline: Rolling (Next deadline: August 1, 2019)
+	- Submission deadline: Rolling (Final deadline: Submit by December 1, 2019)